kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 ##### Deallocation
 The resourceclaim controller will remove Pod references from the `ReservedFor` list just like it does now using the same logic.
-For non-Pod references, the controller will recognize a small number of built-in types, starting with `Deployment`, `StatefulSet` and `Job`, and will remove the reference from the list when those resources are removed.
-For other types, it will be the responsibility of the workload controller/user that created the `ResourceClaim` to remove the reference to the non-Pod resource from the `ReservedFor` list when no pods are consuming the `ResourceClaim` and no new pods will be created that references the `ResourceClaim`.
+But for non-Pod references, it will be the responsibility of the controller/user that created the `ResourceClaim` to remove the reference to the non-Pod resource from the `ReservedFor` list when no pods are consuming the `ResourceClaim` and no new pods will be created that references the `ResourceClaim`.

 The resourceclaim controller will then discover that the `ReservedFor` list is empty and therefore know that it is safe to deallocate the `ResourceClaim`.

-This requires that the resourceclaim controller watches the workload types that will be supported.
-For other types of workloads, there will be a requirement that the workload controller has permissions to update the status subresource of the `ResourceClaim`.
-The resourceclaim controller will also try to detect if an unknown resource referenced in the `ReservedFor` list has been deleted from the cluster, but that requires that the controller has permissions to get or list resources of the type.
+This requires that the controller/user has permissions to update the status subresource of the `ResourceClaim`.
+The resourceclaim controller will also try to detect if the resource referenced in the `ReservedFor` list has been deleted from the cluster, but that requires that the controller has permissions to get or list resources of the type.
 If the resourceclaim controller is not able to check, it will just wait until the reference in the `ReservedFor` list is removed.
+The resourceclaim controller will not have a watch on the workload resource, so there is no guarantee that the controller will realize that the resource has been deleted.
+This is an extra check since it is the responsibility of the workload controller to update the claim.

 ##### Finding pods using a ResourceClaim
 If the reference in the `ReservedFor` list is to a non-Pod resource, controllers can no longer